SinaParvaresh/webScraper/README.md

-# SubReddit-StockScraper
+# Subreddit-StockScraper

-## A subReddit stock title scraper
+## A Subreddit stock title scraper

 This program will scrape any subreddit set by the user, and return the top 5 most frequently mentioned stocks.